 A-CRA incorporates three types of therapy sessions in an all-encompassing approach to recovery.
 The therapy sessions include appointments with adolescents alone, parents/caregivers alone, and sessions with teens and parents/caregivers together.
 By employing a three-pronged approach, A-CRA strengthens teens in their recovery by offering positive reinforcement on all sides and building individual skills as well as improves relationships with family members and others.

 In A-CRA, therapists choose from 17 A-CRA procedures that address areas that each individual needs help with, ranging from problem-solving skills to anger management to communication skills.

 In therapy sessions, role-playing activities and behavioral rehearsal help teens practice and strengthen their skills in communication, socializing, and turning down the temptation of drugs or alcohol.
-Practicing skills during therapy and outside of therapy with mutually agreed upon homework assignments is monumental to a teen’s success in treatment.
+Practicing skills during therapy and outside of therapy with mutually agreed-upon homework assignments is monumental to a teen’s success in treatment.
 Homework assignments often include individual skills work as well as participation in prosocial activities such as organized sports, physical activities, volunteering, organized non-sports activities, and religious activities.
-Muir Wood offers activities like Adventure Therapy, which perfectly complement A-CRA by offering a strong, positive social outlet to combat temptations of addictions.
+Muir Wood offers activities like Adventure Therapy, which perfectly complements A-CRA by offering a strong, positive social outlet to combat the temptations of addictions.